aweymo-ui/geo_viz_oh/content/3_future.md

 Potential solutions include using topographical Leaflet “skins” that visualize the elevation along the path of place markers alongside a traditional overhead map, such as [Height Graph](https://giscience.github.io/Leaflet.Heightgraph/) and the slightly more chaotic [Leaflet-Elevation.js.](https://raruto.github.io/leaflet-elevation/examples/leaflet-elevation_hoverable-tracks.html) For true 3D rendering, [CesiumJS](https://cesium.com/platform/cesiumjs/) and [Deck.gl](https://deck.gl/) are possible, non-proprietary alternatives to Google Earth Studio that can be embedded programmatically in JavaScript, just as we are with Leaflet.

 Embedding the maps programmatically and tying the geographic data to the timestamps where they are mentioned means users can go backwards, forwards and repeat as needed in the transcript rather than the linear momentum of a standard media player.
-Allowing researchers to essentially scratch the record back and forth on these recordings, in concert with the geographical data or drop directly into visualized subject tags, moving beyond passive narrative engagement to interactive experimentation.
+Allowing researchers to essentially scratch the record back and forth on these recordings, in concert with the geographical data or drop directly into visualized subject tags, moves beyond passive narrative engagement and into interactive experimentation with research materials.
 William G. Thomas describes this ideal digital scholarship learning environment as one where “the reader can immerse him/herself in the past, surrounded with the evidence, and … build connections versus the narrative anticipation of what comes next.”

 <br>